Music (Madonna song): Recording and composition

 Harmonically, "Music" has a time signature of common time, and its composition is based on a static key of G minor with a moderate tempo of 120 beats per minute.
 Madonna's vocals range from G♭3 to two-lined note of D5, with a basic sequence of Gm–F–Gm–F as its chord progression.
 According to the book Madonna's Drowned Worlds, written by Santiago Fouz-Hernández and Freya Jarman-Ivens, "Music" is a "disco anthem, and the beat commands [the people] to get up and dance".
 The authors noted that the music was the central identification for the song, with its "splashes of electronica and production tricks" from reverse cymbal crescendo, and "tightly quantized" pitch and sounds from a Hammond organ.
 Madonna sang with her mouth close to the recording microphone, which Fouz-Hernández found gave the track a natural sound.
 Barry Walters from Billboard found the composition to also contain a blend of French electronica and 1970s electro funk, while Richard S. He of the same publication described the record as "postmodern, escapist dance-pop".
+Another Billboard writer, Jason Lipshutz said the song was an "electro-pop euphoria".
 The instrumental riff in the track is created by a 1970s analogue Moog synthesizer, which ultimately leads to the song fading out.
 The production in "Music" not only referenced disco and funk, but was also campy in nature as noted by Jarman-Ivens.

 Lyrically the song reiterates the uniting power of music.
 The primary hook was deemed as having political implications, with Madonna renouncing the bourgeoisie.
 Fouz-Hernández believed that the line "I wanna dance with my baby" reinforced a connection with gay listeners because of its "casual, campy style".
 He compared the track to Madonna's first single, "Everybody" (1982), because in both songs she declares that music "has the power to overcome divisions of race, gender, and sexuality".
 It also recalled Madonna's early days of being carefree and living alone in New York, while being a staple in the city's night-club scene.
 According to Billboard, Madonna's vocals "binds a mind-blowing melange of hyperactive beats, grooves, and stinging percussive elements" in the track.
 The magazine adds that the song is also "saturated" with the influence of Cameo, Herbie Hancock, Nitzer Ebb and Roger Troutman.